 Note: Since April, 2022, the Indonesia Health Alert Card is no longer necessary to enter the country.

 How the Coronavirus Outbreak is Affecting International Travel?

 The disease known as COVID-19 is caused by a coronavirus called SARS-CoV-2.
 It is the second SARS-causing coronavirus in known human history.
 The 19 in its name is from the year 2019, which is it was discovered and identified.
-The virus is one of the most feared in recent history owing to the fact that it is one of the most easily transmissible diseases, and people can be infected by inhaling the airborne pathogen or through physical contact.
+The virus is one of the most feared in recent history because it is one of the most easily transmissible diseases, and people can be infected by inhaling the airborne pathogen or through physical contact.
 Because of this, the disease has designated a pandemic in just a few short weeks.

 The consensus of the scientific and health communities is that the virus came from the region of the mainland People’s Republic of China called Hunan, and an area is known for its market of exotic food items.
 That includes sellers that put bats, which is the only known host for the virus before it infects the human body, up for sale.
 They are selling mostly for people who want to eat bat soup and other exotic dishes, and this may well have been the reason for the pandemic, though nobody can be sure for the moment.

 A few weeks after the virus has been discovered and identified, the disease achieved a pandemic status and has become a global threat.
 This is due to the risk it poses to patients who are very vulnerable to it.
 The symptoms shown by patients include a thickening of the mucous layer covering the air sacs and the pulmonary airways leading up to it.
 Mucus in the lungs needs to be fluid for oxygen to be dissolved into it.
 This dissolved oxygen will be absorbed by the bloodstream and then distributed to the rest of the body, maintaining overall health.